carpentries-lab/deep-learning-intro/_extras/learner-prerequisites.md

 A fundamental ingredient of machine learning, is training an algorithm in such a way, that is can represent the distribution of the data as best as possible.
 For this, a training dataset is typically split up in several parts.
 You are receiving a piece of code from a colleague which performs this task on a dataset.
 For this, your peer has taken a table of 50 000 rows.
 The table was split at row ID `45000` and all rows up to this point have been stored as the training dataset.
 The remaining rows have been used as the test set.
 This design choice makes you uneasy.

-1. I've observed this behavior in the past.
-If that happens, I discuss the matter with them immediately and suggest a solution.
+1. If that happens, I discuss the matter with them immediately and suggest a solution.
 2. I don't recall the exact reason, by I know from where I can copy & paste a fix.
 3. I am not sure why this can produce an error.
 I'd consult a colleague or a search engine of my liking.
 4. I am unclear why this is an error.

+> Opinion: This question is quite tedious.
+It tips on the assumption that values in the given columns could be ordered.
+As if they are, then splitting at a fixed row ID can lead to problems during training.
+The standard train-test split does split a dataset based on randomly selected row indices which does fix this problem.

 ### Overfitting & Underfitting

 A student intern project is handed over to you.
 While going through the project report, you notice the claim, that the machine learning algorithm used works optimally on the training data.
-The report describes, that the CNN in use has 450707 parameters.
-It was trained on 4000 samples.
+The report describes, that the CNN in use has `450707` parameters.
+It was trained on `4000` samples.
 Each sample having 32 `float32` values to it.
 The prediction of the network fits perfectly on each datum of the test set.
-Moreover, the predictions even follow some of the noise in the data.
+Moreover, the predictions even follows some of the noise in the data.
 This troubles your mind.

 1. I've observed this behavior in the past.
 If that happens, I discuss the matter with them immediately and suggest a solution.
 2. I don't recall the exact reason, by I know from where I can copy & paste a fix.